qwshen/spark-etl-framework/README.md

 ![pipeline flow](docs/images/pipeline.png?raw=true "Pipeline Data Flow")

 A pipeline consists of multiple jobs, and each job contains multiple actions (each is represented by an Actor).
 Each job can run under the same or separate Spark
 (sub) Session, and dataframes (as views) can be shared across jobs.
-Each action (except configuration update) requires one or more input views and produces one output view.
+Each action (except configuration update) requires one or more input views and produces at most one output view.

 To build the project